UsuaOSilver/Saigon-marketplace/designDoc.md

   2. SaigonMarket

-  - A mapping to list to keep track of every NFT listing.
+  - A mapping to keep track of every NFT listing.
   - The `MarketItem` struct to store tokenId, seller, owner, price, and sold status.
   - The `createToken` function, which carries the createMarketItem function, allows users to mint a token and list it in the marketplace.
   - The `resellToken` function allows anyone to resell a token they have purchased.